Constructive-Tyranny/renegadex-wine-setup-script/README.md

 **[ACL](https://wiki.archlinux.org/title/Access_Control_Lists)**
 *So we can set permissions on the WINE Prefix to allow the container to operate*

-*Although we are not sure if this is actually necessary, Mono-Complete is also recommended.*

 ## Features and usage.
 ~~Although the script has the potential to be fully automatic, I've a general tendency to not do that.~~